DPS-Dev-Team/azure-content/DevCenter/Python/HowTo/blob-storage.md

-﻿<properties linkid="develop-python-blob-service" urlDisplayName="Blob Service" pageTitle="How to use blob storage (Python) - Windows Azure feature guide" title="How to use blob storage (Python) - Windows Azure feature guide" metaKeywords="Azure blob Python, Azure blob service Python" Description="Learn how to upload, list, download, and delete blobs in Windows Azure using the Python API." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />
+﻿<properties linkid="develop-python-blob-service" urlDisplayName="Blob Service" pageTitle="How to use blob storage (Python) - Windows Azure feature guide" title="How to use blob storage (Python) - Windows Azure feature guide" metaKeywords="Azure blob Python, Azure blob service Python" description="Learn how to upload, list, download, and delete blobs in Windows Azure using the Python API." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />

 # How to Use the Blob Storage Service from Python